-• Add staff to ensure that Oakland delivers paving and complete streets projects funded by the Infrastructure Bond (Measure KK), assuming \$40.6 million in funding in the two year Capital Improvement Program (CIP), as well as prepare to deliver the entire \$350 million dollar transportation program over the life of the bond.
-This effort will require staffing in all phase of project development and implementation, including necessary project controls and administration.
+Add an additional paving crew and a concrete crew to ensure that Oakland delivers paving and complete streets projects funded by the Infrastructure Bond (Measure KK), as well as prepare to deliver the entire \$350 million-dollar transportation program over the life of the bond.
+This effort will require staffing in all phases of project development and implementation, including necessary project controls and administration.